 Undoubtedly the most exciting way to explore wild, vast and remote Greenland is by expedition ship.
 Cruising through the deep blue in between towering mountains and floating bergs will make you feel like a true adventurer.

 But it’s not all about being on board.
 Most ships these days offer ample opportunities to get off the boat and into kayaks, zodiacs and hiking boots, ensuring you get a closer look at the exciting world around you…

 For a quicker way to Greenland, opt for a flight.
-Both Air Greenland and Air Iceland Connect offer flights to Greenland all year round, although it's worth noting that flights are far less frequent in the winter months.
+Both Air Greenland and Icelandair offer flights to Greenland all year round, although it's worth noting that flights are far less frequent in the winter months.

 Rugged and remote Greenland has hardly any roads so most people take to the air or seas to get around instead.
 Options include helicopters, planes, ferries and ships.
 Make sure you embrace dog-sledding while visiting the country, too.

 The climate in Greenland is sub-Arctic: summer is surprisingly comfortable, averaging 17°C, but temperatures plunge as low as -40°C in January.